Skip to main content

 The Problem

-Alright, so you're a developer with a freshly brewed cup of coffee and a keyboard ready to catch fire.
+You're a developer about to build a PDF invoice feature—it seems straightforward enough.
 You've picked up the task of writing a feature that will create a PDF invoice/quote/receipt/ticket from your database and send it to the customer by email.
 You know that the most common way to generate PDFs is to load an HTML webpage into a headless Chromium instance, and then render an approximation of the content to PDF, using a library like Puppeteer to control your Chromium instance.
 So, you cook up a simple self-hosted Puppeteer worker (or use a managed solution like Browserless) that visits the template on your Ruby on Rails app, and creates your PDF.
 Your template has a few bits of conditional logic to check if fields are present or not, an iteration for line items and a blocking request for a custom QR code image, but nothing too complicated.
 Since your webpage loads fine, and it looks fine in a handful of actual PDF renders on development and staging, you ship the whole thing to production and a few days pass…

 Uh oh!
 You've just been pinged by a team member that some customers are confused because they've received completely blank invoices.
 Some invoices show blocks of ☐☐☐☐ instead of text.
 Some are missing their QR codes.
 Some invoices got all scrambled because you tried to create a footer and its position has wildly offset the rest of the document because someone's address took 4 lines not the 3 you tested on.
 Other invoices have had their page break inserted in the middle of your boss' signature.
 The list of issues goes on.